Forever in Your Mind

-Forever in Your Mind (FIYM) is an American pop boy band formed in 2013, consisting of Emery Kelly, Ricky Garcia, and Liam Attridge.
-Their debut extended play, FIYM, was released through Hollywood Records on July 1, 2016.
+Forever in Your Mind (FIYM) was an American pop boy band formed in 2013, consisting of Emery Kelly, Ricky Garcia, and Liam Attridge; their debut extended play, FIYM, was released through Hollywood Records on July 1, 2016.

 History

 2013–2015: Formation

-In 2013, when they were 16 and 14 years old, Emery Kelly (as a solo artist) and Ricky Garcia (as part of a group) auditioned for season 3 of The X-Factor.
-They were both eliminated during the boot camp round, but judge Simon Cowell asked Kelly and Garcia to remain on the show, teaming them with Garcia's group member Jon Klaasen to form a trio he named Forever in Your Mind.
-They sang a cover of the Jonas Brothers's "Lovebug," and were the last contestants cut before the final sixteen.
+In 2013, Emery Kelly (as a solo artist), aged 16, and Ricky Garcia (as part of a group), aged 14, auditioned for season 3 of The X Factor USA.
+They were eliminated during the boot camp round.
+However, judge Simon Cowell asked Kelly and Garcia to remain on the show, teaming them with Garcia's group member Jon Klaasen to form a trio he named Forever in Your Mind.
+They sang a cover of the Jonas Brothers' "Lovebug" and were the last contestants cut before the final sixteen.
 On November 7, 2013, their first music video, "She Lights the World," premiered on Just Jared Jr. The song was written by Charlie Midnight and Allen Copeland.

 In June 2014, Klaasen left the band and was replaced the following month by Kelly's cousin, Liam Attridge.
+Klaasen would later reach Hollywood Week on American Idol season 15, followed by being a competitor on Boy Band.

 Forever in Your Mind released the song "Sweet Little Something" on March 12, 2015; a second version featuring Jordyn Jones was released three days later, on March 15.
-The band signed to Hollywood Records in November 2015, and released a music video for their holiday-themed song, "Wrapped Up for Christmas," in December 2015.
+The band signed to Hollywood Records in November 2015 and released a music video for their holiday-themed song, "Wrapped Up for Christmas," in December 2015.

 2016: FIYM

 Following the High School Musical 10-year anniversary special that aired on Disney Channel on January 20, 2016, Forever in Your Mind created a three-minute medley of songs from the movie.
 They later recorded a medley of five songs from Disney Channel films ("Wildside" from Adventures in Babysitting, "This Is Me" from Camp Rock, "Cruisin' for a Bruisin'" from Teen Beach Movie, "Rotten to the Core" from Descendants, and "Breaking Free" from High School Musical), which was included on the 2016 soundtrack, Your Favorite Songs from 100 Disney Channel Original Movies.
-Other cover versions of songs the band has recorded include Taylor Swift's "Wildest Dreams," the DNCE single "Cake by the Ocean," and Bruno Mars' "Uptown Funk".
+Other cover songs the band recorded include Taylor Swift's "Wildest Dreams," the DNCE single "Cake by the Ocean," and Mark Ronson and Bruno Mars' "Uptown Funk".

-On April 29, 2016, the group released "Hurricane," the first single from their upcoming extended play.
+On April 29, 2016, the group released "Hurricane," the only single from their upcoming extended play (EP).
 They co-wrote the song with Doug Rockwell and Dustin Atlas.
 It premiered on Radio Disney three days earlier.
-On June 30, 2016, Teen Vogue premiered the music video for the EP's second single, "Enough About Me," which the group co-wrote with Grammy certified songwriter Bill Grainer and Doug Rockwell.
+On June 30, 2016, Teen Vogue premiered the music video for the EP's second track, "Enough About Me," which the group co-wrote with Grammy certified songwriter Bill Grainer and Doug Rockwell.
 On July 1, 2016, Forever in Your Mind released their debut EP, FIYM.